FPSG-UIUC/accelerator-zoo/README.md

-In the Jupyter lab enviroment, navigate to `accelerator-zoo/workspace/notebooks/` (if using the Docker container) or `workspace/notebooks/` and select an accelerator.
+In the Jupyter lab enviroment, navigate to `accelerator-zoo/workspace/notebooks/` (if using the Docker container) or `workspace/notebooks/` (if using a native installation like Pip or Conda) and select an accelerator.
 Each notebook contains instructions specific to that notebook and accelerator.

 ## Contributors